VoronDesign/VoronUsers/printer_mods/dury10/Spartacus/toolhead_assembly.md

 </div>

-Now let's put the hotend in the right place. pay atention to the fan cable to dont pinch it, it has a gove
+Now let's put the hotend in the right place. pay atention to the fan cable to dont pinch it, it has a gove p.s. before puting the HotEnd Holder you need to insert the 3010 hotend fan and route the cables over the right partcooling fan. it has a grove like the left one has.

 <div align="center">
   <img style="max-width: 30%;" src="https://github.com/dury10/VoronUsers/blob/Spartacus/printer_mods/dury10/Spartacus/IMAGES/spartacus_assembly/30.jpeg"  />